Fomode3D/Documentation-1/docs/source/developers/deploy-to-testchain.rst

 ==========================================

 .. note::
-    There is no need to run a full node to develop smart contracts, enough to know the address of one of the network nodes.
+    There is no need to run a full node to develop smart contracts; it is enough to know the address of one of the network nodes.
     Information about the ``Remprotocol Testnet`` services we have already indicated `here <prerequisites.html#remprotocol-testnet>`_.